HVAC System in Your Crawl Space? You May Be Breathing Dirty Air

 - Even the best HVAC systems are prone to leaks.
 HVAC systems may leak at the supply, return, or air filter cover.
 Leaks in the HVAC system reduce the system’s efficiency, increase heating and cooling costs and potentially introduce dirty, unfiltered air into the living space of the home.

-- An HVAC system can add moisture to a crawl space through condensation or leaking condensate drain lines.
+- An HVAC system can add moisture to a crawl space through condensation or leaking condensate drain/lines.
+More moisture means that you are more likely to have problems with mold.

 Is Your HVAC System Sucking in Nasty Crawl Space Air?